marb61a/Course-Notes/Misc/SEO/Technical SEO.md

       - Guideline 2.2 Enough Time
         - There needs to be enough time for users to read and use content
         - There was a single new guidline made in this section
-      - Guideline 2.3 Physical Reactions ans Seizures
+      - Guideline 2.3 Physical Reactions and Seizures
         - The overall guideline is to not design content in a way that is known to cause seizures
         - There was a single new guidline made in this section
       - Guideline 2.5 Input Modalities